Grey Wolves (organization)

 A staunchly pan-Turkist organization, in the early 1990s the Grey Wolves extended their area of operation into the post-Soviet states with Turkic and Muslim populations.
 Up to thousands of its members fought in the First Nagorno-Karabakh War on the Azerbaijani side, and the First and Second Chechen–Russian Wars on the Chechen side.
 After an unsuccessful attempt to seize power in Azerbaijan in 1995, they were banned in that country.
 In 2005, Kazakhstan also banned the organization, classifying it as a terrorist group.

 The organization is also active in Northern Cyprus, and has affiliated branches in Western European nations with a significant Turkish diaspora such as Germany, Belgium and the Netherlands.
 They are the largest right-wing extremist organization in Germany.
 The Grey Wolves were banned in France in November 2020 for hate speech and political violence, and calls for similar actions are made elsewhere.
 In May 2021, the European Parliament also called on member states of the European Union to designate it as a terrorist group.
+In 2025, the U.S. Court of Appeals for the Third Circuit designated the Grey Wolves as a Tier III terrorist organization.

-While it was characterized as the MHP's paramilitary or militant wing during the 1976-1980 political violence in Turkey, under Devlet Bahçeli, who assumed the leadership of the MHP and Grey Wolves after Türkeş's death in 1997, the organization claims to have reformed.
-According to a 2021 poll, the Grey Wolves are supported by 3.2% of the Turkish electorate.
+While it was characterized as the MHP's paramilitary or militant wing during the 1976–1980 political violence in Turkey, under Devlet Bahçeli, who assumed the leadership of the MHP and Grey Wolves after Türkeş's death in 1997, the organization claims to have reformed.
+According to a 2021 poll, the Grey Wolves are supported by 3.2% of the Turkish population.